owlprotocol/web3-redux/packages/web3-redux-docs/docs/web3-redux-advanced/architecture.md

 * `useSelectWhere(filter)`

 ## Actions
 State is mutated by the dispatching of Actions.
-Actions are **synchronously** processed by **reducers** for updates to the redux state and then **asyncrounously** processed by **sagas** for updates to the IndexedDB state as its API is asynchrounous.
-Other actions such as API calls to fetch data are also usually asynchrously processed by sagas.
+Actions are **synchronously** processed by **reducers** for updates to the redux state and then **asynchronously** processed by **sagas** for updates to the IndexedDB state as its API is asynchronous.
+Other actions such as API calls to fetch data are also usually asynchronously processed by sagas.
 Action creators validate the payload they are given using the `validate` or `validateId` function for a specific data model.
 ## Reducers
 Reducers are used by the redux-orm to update the redux state for all CRUD operations.